ucla-mobility/QuantV2X/docs/Tutorial_V2X-Real_Baseline.md

   - **intermediate**: intermediate fusion detection from all agents, all agents' fused gt box. _[only for intermediate fusion dataset]_

 ### Notes:
-- You could refer to `/scripts` folder to for example running scripts. `mc` stands for `multi-class`, which differentiates itself from `single-class` training and inference.
+- You could refer to `/scripts` folder to for example running scripts. `mc` stands for `multi-class`, which differentiates itself from `single-class` training and inference. `/scripts/inference_mc/inference_mc_fp.sh` refers to full-precision inference that is differentiated with `/scripts/inference_mc/inference_mc_quant.sh` which involves a post-training quantization (PTQ) stage.